mrkiura/yolo/README.md

 | DELETE | Deletes an existing resource |

 ## Sample requests
-Before making requests, make sure the server is running by running `python server runserver`.
+Before making requests, make sure the server is running by running `python manage.py runserver`.
 Open a new terminal and navigate to the bucketlist directory like before.

-A sample request to register a new user with the username `flaskbot` Run
+A sample request to register a new user with the username `djbot` Run
 ```
 http POST 127.0.0.1:5000/api/v1.0/auth/register/ username=kiurabot password=123